tech-hardik/News-AI/README.md

 # News-AI
 An app that uses Sentiment Analysis ( Create ML ) to seperate good and bad news.
 Made in SwiftUI.
 Also contains Dummy In-App Purchases, Search Functionality for specific topics.

+# Note & How to run on your device
+It was trained on a really small data set from Kaggle so it might be inaccurate sometimes.
+You have to train your own ML Model in CreateML and add it to your XCode Project if you wish to clone and run it on your own device.

 # Main View containing a mix of all news good and bad.
 ![Simulator Screenshot - iPhone 14 Pro - 2023-07-19 at 11 05 02](https://github.com/tech-hardik/News-AI/assets/138746923/68a58bd0-8282-4320-9b6f-5f794debf1c4)